Sarah Jessica Parker Collaborates With Gap Kids For Clothing Collection Inspired By Her Past

 — British Vogue (@BritishVogue) February 22, 2018

-Sarah Jessica Parker told The Hollywood Reporter she was grateful to have access to her old clothes for the collaboration.
+Sarah Jessica Parker told the Hollywood Reporter she was grateful to have access to her old clothes for the collaboration.

 “The designs were really dictated by my past — my mother saved all of our clothes,” Parker told THR.
 “We made fun of our mother, but we were so grateful to have access to those.
 So much of what we wore was simple and beautiful dresses.”